phoddie/runmod/readme.md

 Because of this, you must do a clean build for `runmod`.
 An easy way to do that is to manually delete `$MODDABLE/build/tmp/esp` and `$MODDABLE/build/bin/esp`.

 ## Mods
 This project contains three sample mods - hello world, http get, and ping.
 Each illustrates a different capability.
-The process for building and installing them is the same.
+The process for building and installing each of them is the same.

 - `helloworld` -- traces "hello world" to the xsbug console and then traces the numbers from 1 to 10 using a `for` loop.
 - `httpget` -- uses an HTTP GET to retrieve the home page of `wwww.example.com` and trace it to the xsbug console.